Carnegie Mellon University

 Nominations

-Each year, the AAB chooses new members who are energetic and eager to contribute to the university and the global CMU alumni community.
-New members are chosen on a variety of factors, including current board representative needs, level of volunteer experience at both Carnegie Mellon and other organizations, consistency of giving to Carnegie Mellon and ability to contribute to the overall AAB mission.
+Each year, the AAB chooses new members who are eager to contribute to the university and the global CMU alumni community.
+New members are chosen on a variety of factors, including current board representative needs, level of volunteer experience at both Carnegie Mellon and other organizations, consistency of giving to CMU and ability to contribute to the overall AAB mission.

-Nominations for the Alumni Association Board are due by January 8, 2023.
+Nominations for the Alumni Association Board are currently closed, and will reopen in August 2025.

 Frequently Asked Questions

-The Alumni Association aims to foster a global community of engaged alumni, serve as a resource for that global community and provide an organization to serve and promote the mutual interests of Carnegie Mellon University and its alumni.
-The AAB engages in that mission by:
+The Alumni Association engages in its mission to foster a global community of engaged alumni, serve as a resource for that global community and provide an organization to serve and promote the mutual interests of Carnegie Mellon University and its alumni by:

 The AAB is led by a president along with the past president and president-elect.
 The president serves a six-year term (two years each as president-elect, president and past president) and represents the board and all alumni at official university functions.
 The president also serves on the university's Board of Trustees.

 Attend all AAB meetings and CMU events — The AAB meets three times per year, in the fall, winter and spring.
-The meetings are typically held in Pittsburgh, although meetings have been held in other cities around the country.
+The meetings are typically held in Pittsburgh.
 In-person attendance at all full board meetings is expected for those who live in North America.
-AAB directors who live outside of North America are expected to be physically present at a minimum of one full board meeting per year and to participate in all other meetings remotely.
+Directors who live outside of North America are expected to be physically present at a minimum of one full board meeting per year and to participate in all other meetings remotely.
 In addition to board meetings, AAB directors are expected to attend at least one college event and one global network event annually, and are encouraged to attend Spring Carnival.

 Serve and participate on committees — Members of the AAB are assigned to standing and ad hoc committees.
 Standing committees include:

-- The Executive Committee, composed of the president, president-elect, past president, secretary and all standing committee chairs, is led by the president and assigns AAB directors to serve on one or more committee each year.
+• The Executive Committee, composed of the president, president-elect, past president, secretary and all standing committee chairs, is led by the president.

-- The Awards Committee solicits and reviews nominations and selects and submits candidates for the Alumni Association Awards to the board for its approval.
-These awards are presented at an annual ceremony held on campus.
+• The Awards Committee solicits and reviews nominations and submits candidates for the annual Alumni Association Awards to the board for its approval.

-Ad hoc and working committees are designed to reflect current and ongoing AAB and university priorities.
+• Ad hoc and working committees are designed to reflect current and ongoing AAB and university priorities.
 All board directors are expected to participate fully in the work of the full board and the committee(s) to which they have been assigned.
-This includes in-person work at board meetings, as well as via virtual channels between meetings.
 Committee chairs will spend additional time working with staff partners and ensuring that the committee objectives are met.

-Support/give back — Every AAB member is expected to make an annual financial gift (in any amount) to the university.
+Support — Every AAB member is expected to make an annual financial gift to the university.
 They are expected to cover the costs of their travel and accommodations for board meetings and campus events.
-At the request of the board member, Carnegie Mellon can provide a letter to verify volunteer service for tax-deduction purposes.

-Advocate, participate and mentor — All AAB directors serve as role models to other alumni by keeping their contact information up to date, keeping up on the latest CMU news and activities, and participating in giving, as well as regional and interest group activities, reunions, college and department activities, and campus events.
-Members of the board may be asked to mentor incoming AAB directors to help with the onboarding process.
+Advocate, participate and mentor — All AAB directors serve as role models to other alumni by keeping their contact information up to date, keeping up on the latest CMU news and activities and participating in giving, as well as regional and interest group activities, reunions, college and department activities, and campus events.